grassynull0/fake_news_classifier/README.md

 - Fake news and Real news have similiar word usage however some differences are shown e.g., true news' most used word was 'said' which can imply that those news outlets use direct quotes of the people they report about.
 In constrast fake news cannot rely on direct quotes often times and instead paraphrase or use other inflammatory words to distract the reader like 'war'.
 ![word counts bar graph](https://user-images.githubusercontent.com/44031998/98706525-ee740680-234c-11eb-8f89-3013c87ca86a.png)

+#### Word Clouds
+- Interesting to note here that both 'Real' and 'Fake' news articles use similiar words like 'trump' or 'clinton'.
+This presents further problems with this model as it is not specific enough.
+This was aided by using 1 and 2 word combinations in the ```n_gram``` parameter in the TF-IDF vectorizing stage.
 - Real news wordcloud

 ![real worldcloud](https://user-images.githubusercontent.com/44031998/98706520-ecaa4300-234c-11eb-9c28-3331b222f5cf.png)